Rokiis1/roadmap/miscellenous/2_level/2_database.md

 To support this kind of response, the database models must define relationships between tables.
 The ORM then uses those relationships to retrieve related records and assemble the data structure required by the API.

-In SQLAlchemy, relationships are defined directly in ORM models.
-Once defined, these relationships allow queries to load related objects, perform joins between tables and return structured data that maps naturally to API response schemas.

 The following sections introduce **one-to-many relationship**, how are defined in SQLAlchemy models and how related data can be queried and returned through FastAPI endpoints.

 ## One-to-many relationships with ORM